neha507/file-sharing-app/README.md

-# file-sharing-app
+# File Sharing App
 It is an app used for sharing large files.
+You must use it appropriately.